-- 1.17.
-PROV is the archive of the State Government of Victoria for public records of permanent value.38 - 1.18.
-The Public Records Act requires agencies to transfer public records to PROV that are 25 years or older and which are no longer readily required by the agency.39
+- 1.16.
+PROV is the archive of the State Government of Victoria for public records of permanent value.40 - 1.17.
+The Public Records Act requires agencies to transfer public records to PROV that are 25 years or older and which are no longer readily required by the agency.41 - 1.18.
+Digitised public records are available on PROV's website, and hard copy public records are available to view in PROV's reading rooms on request.42